top of page

 An Insight into What to Expect in Counselling

 So, you’re thinking about starting counselling but have no idea what to expect.
 This is totally understandable.
 It can be an experience unlike many people have had before and the unknown can be a bit daunting.
-Let’s take a stroll through what a typical counselling session is like…
+So here's a walk through what a typical counselling session is like…

 First things first: the counselling setup

 When you arrive for your session, you'll likely be greeted directly by your counsellor.
-Counselling spaces are usually designed to be cozy and welcoming.
+Counselling spaces are usually designed to be welcoming and calming.
 Think comfy chairs, soft lighting, and maybe even a few plants or books.
-My spaces in Abbotskerswell and Newton Abbot are designed to be calming.
+There are some pictures below of my space in Newton Abbot.

 If you're online, you'll receive the link in advance and enter the virtual space when it's time.
 The goal is to make you feel relaxed and at ease.
 This is not a medical appointment!